okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/rl-clientbased/index.md

 **Answer:** Yes.
 The header value is specific to a given client/IP/device combination rather than the org-wide rate-limit values.

 **Question:** How can I find out if client-based rate limiting would be effective for my Okta tenant?<br>
-**Answer:** You can set the client-based rate limiting framework to **Preview** mode.
-In **Preview** mode, rate limiting is still based on the org-wide rate-limit values, but client-specific rate limiting error information is logged by firing System Log events.
-By analyzing the preview System Log events, you can determine if client-based rate limiting is effective for you.
+**Answer:** You can set the client-based rate limiting framework to **Log per client** mode.
+In **Log per client** mode, rate limiting is still based on the org-wide rate-limit values, but client-specific rate limiting error information is logged by firing System Log events.
+By analyzing these System Log events, you can determine if client-based rate limiting is effective for you.

-**Question:** Where does Okta get the device identifier from?
+**Question:** Where does Okta get the device identifier from?<br>
 **Answer:** The device is identified using the `dt` cookie that Okta sets in the browser when the first request is made to Okta from the browser.